Create a Geo-Replicated Conflict-free Replicated Database (CRDB)

 - The eviction policy can only be set to noeviction for CRDBs.

-In Participating Clusters you must define the clusters that will host member CRDBs and the admin user account to connect to each cluster.
+host CRDB instances and the admin user account to connect to each cluster.

 - Make sure the Database clustering is enabled and select the number of shards that you want to have in the database.
 When database clustering is enabled, databases are subject to limitations on Multi-key commands.
 You can increase the number of shards in the database at any time.

 - Clear the Database clustering option to use only one shard so that you can use Multi-key commands without the limitations.